Using a custom configuration with Screens Connect on your Mac

 Here's how to proceed:

-3. Scroll down or search for VNC or SSH if you wish to use a secure connection
+3. Scroll down, click "V" and search for VNC or click "S" to search for SSH if you wish to use a secure connection.

-5. Select the brand of your router (ex: Arris)
+4. Select the brand of your router (ex: Arris).

-6. Note: If you see an ad, simply click Close
+5. If you see an ad, simply click Close [x].
+You don't need to purchase anything from Port Forward.

 For example, your port forwarding rule could use public port 4982, which will redirect to the IP address configured in Step 1 and to either port 5900 (VNC) or 22 (SSH), depending on which service you chose above.